ffanzhang/vim-airline-stopwatch/README.md

 ```
 let g:airline#extensions#stopwatch#polling_period = 100
 ```
-- (optional) if we have too many split items,  saving to :messages will disrupt us by prompting press enter to continue, to disable this default behavior, we can set save_to messages = 0.
-This also means that if you set this to 0, :messages no longer works.
+- (optional) if we have too many split items, saving to :messages will allow vim to disrupt us by prompting "press ENTER or type command to continue", to disable this default behavior, we can set save_to messages = 0.
+This also means that if you set this to 0, :messages no longer provides splits.
+But we can still view past splits using the summary() feature.
 ```
 let g:airline#extensions#stopwatch#save_to_messages = 0
 ```